 First off, as with almost all of their range, you have access to iFit.
 We’ve written a complete guide on iFit here, but long story short, it’s basically the future of fitness. iFit, and other interactive fitness streaming services, give you the option to access gym-quality classes from the comfort of your own home.

-iFit is a paid-for service, but the FS7i, like most NordicTrack exercise equipment, comes with a 1-year subscription as part of the price.
+iFit is a paid-for service, but the FS7i, like most NordicTrack exercise equipment, comes with a one-month subscription as part of the price.

 On top of this, there are 35 onboard workouts programmed into the machine, each one designed by certified personal trainers that can help you hit your goals, whether you’re looking to burn fat, get fit, or something else entirely.